axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

 Full Process List
 *****************

-The **Full Process List** page gives you an overview of all the processes in the application that are accessible to you.
-You can reach the page by using the :guilabel:`Processes` link in the Axon Ivy Portal menu.
+The **Full Process List** page gives you an overview of all the processes in the application available to you.
+To open the page, click :guilabel:`Processes` in the |axon-ivy| Portal menu.

 |navigate-to-full-process-list|